-Innovation and Intra/Entrepreneurship in Advanced Nursing Practice Post-Master's Certificate
+Innovation and Intra/Entrepreneurship in Advanced Nursing Certificate (II)

-The Post-Master's Certificate Program is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
-The program can generally be completed in one year of part-time study.
+This certificate is offered to those individuals who have already earned a master's degree in nursing and seek further preparation in another area of nursing.
+The program can be completed through part-time study.
 Transcripts will be reviewed and course work will be determined on an individual basis.

-Post-Master's students complete an "Innovation Project."
+Students complete an "Innovation Project."
 This program is designed for students who wish to have a guided experience in the implementation and evaluation of a proposed innovation, and who want to actually complete a final work product.